linode/docs/docs/applications/configuration-management/monitoring-salt-minions-with-beacons/index.md

 - '[Salt Reactors Documentation](https://docs.saltstack.com/en/latest/topics/reactor/)'
 ---

-Every action taken by Salt, such as applying a highstate or restarting a minion, generates an event. *Beacons* emit events for non-salt processes, such as system state changes or file changes.
-In this guide we will use Salt beacons to notify the Salt master of changes to our minions, and Salt *reactors* to react to those changes.
+Every action performed by Salt, such as applying a highstate or restarting a minion, generates an event. *Beacons* emit events for non-salt processes, such as system state changes or file changes.
+This guide will use Salt beacons to notify the Salt master of changes to minions, and Salt *reactors* to react to those changes.

 ## Before You Begin

-If you don't already have a Salt master and a Salt minion, follow the first steps in our [Getting Started with Salt - Basic Installation and Setup](https://www.linode.com/docs/applications/configuration-management/getting-started-with-salt-basic-installation-and-setup/) guide.
+If you don't already have a Salt master and minion, follow the first steps in our [Getting Started with Salt - Basic Installation and Setup](https://www.linode.com/docs/applications/configuration-management/getting-started-with-salt-basic-installation-and-setup/) guide.

 {{< note >}}
 The steps in this guide require root privileges.
 Be sure to run the steps below as `root` or with the `sudo` prefix.
 For more information on privileges, see our [Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.